fferegrino/codestyler/readme.md

-# Code Styler - Syntax Highlighter
+# highlighted.codes - Syntax Highlighter

 A simple web application to syntax highlight code in 20+ programming languages and copy it with colors preserved for pasting into Word, PowerPoint, and other rich text editors.